A seafaring nation

 State of the art fishing fleet

-Our state of the art fishing fleet of 5 ships are manned with skilled and experienced crews and have large quotas for stable and reliable delivery.
+Our state of the art fishing fleet of 4 ships is manned with skilled and experienced crews and have large quotas for stable and reliable delivery.

 The fleet is equipped with: